marienahapetian/google-maps/readme.txt

 If you think, that you found a bug in our [WordPress Google Maps](http://huge-it.com/google-map/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.2.3 =
+* 1) Fixed the issue with Maps ID being renewed after update.
+* 2) Fixed the issue with polygons or polylines when one of the points set between 0 and 10 started bo bug around and disappear the map.

 = 2.2.2 =
 * 1) Added featured plugins list.